jschicht/MftCarver/readme.txt

 MFTCarver

 This is a simple tool to dump individual $MFT records.
-It scans the input for the signature on either each byte or on each sector/512 bytes.
+It scans the input for signatures in addition to record validations.
 Input must be a file.

 Syntax is:
-MftCarver.exe /InputFile: /OutputPath: /RecordSize: /ScanAllBytes:
+MftCarver.exe /InputFile: /OutputPath: /RecordSize:
 Examples
 MftCarver.exe /InputFile:c:\slack.bin
-MftCarver.exe /InputFile:c:\slack.bin /ScanAllBytes:1
+MftCarver.exe /InputFile:c:\slack.bin
 MftCarver.exe /InputFile:c:\memdump.bin /RecordSize:1024
 MftCarver.exe /InputFile:c:\unallocated.chunk /OutputPath:e:\temp /RecordSize:4096
-MftCarver.exe /InputFile:c:\unallocated.chunk /OutputPath:e:\temp /RecordSize:4096 /ScanAllBytes:1
+MftCarver.exe /InputFile:c:\unallocated.chunk /OutputPath:e:\temp /RecordSize:4096
-MftCarver.exe /InputFile:c:\slack.chunk /OutputPath:e:\temp /RecordSize:1024 /ScanAllBytes:1 /VerifyFragment:1 /OutFragmentName:MftFragments.bin /CleanUp:1
+MftCarver.exe /InputFile:c:\slack.chunk /OutputPath:e:\temp /RecordSize:1024 /VerifyFragment:1 /OutFragmentName:MftFragments.bin /CleanUp:1

 If no input file is given as parameter, a fileopen dialog is launched.
 Output will default to program directory if omitted.
 Output is split in 3, in addition to a log file.
 Example output may look like:
 Carver_MFT_2015-02-14_21-46-54.log